jrdegbe/thamesthrive-api/docs/qa/how_to_send_mails_with_mailchimp.md

-To send emails with Mailchimp in Tracardi, follow these steps:
+To send emails with Mailchimp in ThamesThrive, follow these steps:

 * __Obtain the API key__: Log in to your Mailchimp account, click on your account icon in the top-right corner, select "Profile," then choose "Extras > API keys."
 Click on "Create A Key" to generate an API key.
-Copy this key to the Token field in the Tracardi form.
+Copy this key to the Token field in the ThamesThrive form.

 * __Verify the API key__: If you encounter an error stating that the API key is invalid, double-check that you have set the correct API key from Mailchimp.